figurl/wavelets/gui/src/pages/CompressionPage/compression.md

 - **NRMSE (Normalized Root Mean Square Error)**: Measures the difference between original and compressed signals
 - **Compression Ratio**: The ratio of original to compressed data size

 The plots below demonstrate signal compression at different NRMSE targets.
 You can adjust the wavelet type, number of samples to display, and optional frequency filtering.
-The implementation uses [PyWavelets](https://pywavelets.readthedocs.io/) and [Pyodide](https://pyodide.org/).

 <div class="main"></div>